mendhak/mendhak.github.io/_posts/2021-06-19-smashtest-tutorial.md

         On MDN {
             props({
-                'Search box': `#main-q`,
+                'Search box': `#hp-search-q`,
-                'Search Result Link': `div.search-results h3`
+                'Search Result Link': `div.search-results .result-item`
             })
         }

-            Type 'splice[enter]' into 'Search box'
+            Type 'array' into 'Search box'

                 ~ Click '1st Search Result Link'
 ```

-Run it with `npx smashtest` and press Enter to get to the documentation page.
-Right click the 'Change language' link in the top right, and inspect element.
+Run it with `npx smashtest` and press Enter in the console to get to the documentation page.
+Right click the 'English' menu in the top right, and inspect element.

 [![inspect element]({{ site.baseurl }}/assets/images/smashtest-tutorial/008.png)]({{ site.baseurl }}/assets/images/smashtest-tutorial/008.png)

-It's a simple `span` with the words `Change language` in it.
+It's a simple `span` with the word `English` in it.
 In the terminal, try:

 ```
-[span, 'Change language']
+[span, 'English']
 ```

-And that should work, it basically means, look for any `span` element on the page, with the inner text 'Change language'.
+And that should work, it basically means, look for any `span` element on the page, with the inner text 'Change language', even if that inner text is nested.

 But if you try it without any element, that will work too:

 ```
-['Change language']
+['English']
 ```

 This syntax means, look for _any_ element on the page, with the inner text 'Change language'.
 In other words, it's a useful shortcut for strings that you know are unique on a page.